rundeck/rundeck/docs/en/administration/03-configuration.md

 loglevel, datasource configuration, and
 [GUI customization](gui-customization.html).

+#### Security

+* `rundeck.security.useHMacRequestTokens` : `true/false`.
+Default: `true`.
+   Switches between HMac based request tokens, and the default grails UUID tokens.
+HMac tokens have a timeout, which may cause submitted forms or actions to fail with a message like "Token has expired".
+   If set to false, UUIDs will be used instead of HMac tokens, and they have no timeouts.
+   The default timeout for tokens can be changed with the `-Dorg.rundeck.web.infosec.HMacSynchronizerTokensHolder.DEFAULT_DURATION=[timeout in ms]`.

+* `rundeck.security.apiCookieAccess.enabled`: `true/false`.
+Default: `true`.
+    Determines whether access to the API is allowed if authenticated via session cookies (i.e. username and password login.)
+The default allows the current CLI tools to operate, but it *does not prevent* some forms of CSRF vulnerabilities from accessing the API via a logged-in user session.
+    If you want to prevent *all* CSRF vulnerabilities, set this to `false`.

 #### SSH Key Storage settings

 The [SSH Key storage](ssh-key-storage.html) mechanism is configured within this file, see: